kauffman214/howto/install_kong_gateway.md

 ## CONFIGURE SYSTEM for KONG

+### Update system limits for the daemon user: kong
 We are using the system user kong to run the job.  ulimits need to be updated in /etc/security limits.
 The number must exceed 4096 for kong.
 ```
 kong		hard	nofile		8192